sal55/langs/pcl8.md

 #### Multiple Function Return Values

-Inside the callee, this works the same way as normal returns: all N values are pushed, and `jumpret` with n = N is used to jump to the common return point.
+Inside the callee, `jumpret` is used with n set to the number of pushed return values.
 (A normal `jump` won't do as `jumpret` has to pop those N values off the stack so that the following code can be processed.)

 The common return point still needs `retfn`; in the backend, this might serve to get all the values into the correct registers.

 At the call-site, it's a little different:

 * For 1 return value, a normal `callf` or `icallf` is used.
-The instruction type gives the type (and hence location) of the return value.
+The instruction type gives the type of the return value.
 * For N return values, there are N auxiliary `type` instructions following.
 Each gives the type of the corresponding return value, in LTR order.

 #### Example